 Salesforce is probably the best-known CRM provider on the market.
-It has plans aimed at businesses of all sizes which means it will grow as you do.
+It has plans aimed at businesses of all sizes, which means it will grow as you do.
 It also has a large variety of features and integrations.
-To gain access to marketing automation, you’ll need to splash out an extra $1,000 per month.
+However, you’ll need to splash out an extra $1,000 per month to access marketing automation.

 Zoho is another popular CRM.
-There is a free plan available as well as various low-cost options.
-However, these have limited features and even on the $35 per month Zoho Enterprise plan you are limited to sending 1,000 emails per day.
+There is a free plan available, as well as various low-cost options.
+However, these have limited features, and even on the $30 per month Zoho Enterprise plan, you are limited to sending 1,000 emails per day.
 If you want to send more, you need to pay extra.

 Hubspot is a CRM with a significant digital marketing presence.
-HubSpot has a limited free CRM version, although the cost of additional features can soon add up.
-For example, compulsory one-time on-boarding fees range between $4,000 (Professional plan) and $9,000 (Enterprise).
+It has a limited free CRM version, although the cost of additional features can soon add up.
+For example, compulsory one-time onboarding fees range between $3,200 (Professional plan) and $7,300 (Enterprise).

 Learn more about Cloud computing and SaaS solutions and download our free guide ‘Moving to a Cloud solution: 35 questions for you and your vendor’.